Ari-wiseowl/Ari_BlueStampPortfolio/index.md

 To make sure that the joystick accually controls the robot arm, I had to make code.
 I coded my code per joystick.
 I coded the left joystick first, which controls motor of the base and the second joint.
 I coded it so that if I turn the joystick left and right it twists the base left and right, and if I turn the joystick up and down, the second joint bends down and up.
 Then I coded the right joystick which controls thrid joint and the claw.
 The left and right movements control the claw and the up and down movements control the third joint.
 First I had problems connecting my computer to my arduino nano board, so I had to replace the USB-A TO USB-C adapter becuase it was not working.

 ## Challenges
-I had trouble connecting my arduino nano to my computer becuase my computer kept on disconnecting from the port.
+I had trouble connecting my arduino nano to my computer because my computer kept on disconnecting from the port.
 First I changed out my wire connecting my arduino and my computer, but that did not change anything.
-Then, I changed out the adapter, and it suddently started connecting.
+Then, I changed out the adapter, and it suddenly started connecting.
 Therefore, I was able to implement my code to the arduino so that I could control the robotic arm using the joystick.

 After I completed my first revision of my code, the robot could not move left or down if the clamp has already been closed.
 To fix that I had to switch up the direction of the clamp so that instead of the right movement closing the clamp, the left movement closes it.
 After that revision was implemented, the robot could move seamlessly without any problems.